 The sea turtle conservation programme enjoys strong government, private sector & tourism support all over Mexico.
 All the coastal states in Mexico, many of which are home to a number of Mexican beach resorts, providing support & funding for marine turtle conservation programmes.

 In Puerto Vallarta, Jalisco state, Vallarta hotels, restaurants and also tour operators, have joined forces making the annual turtle breeding season (which runs from about July to December), a new opportunity a new sustainable eco-tourism event.

 Created in 1981, the Puerto Vallarta sea turtle conservation programme now draws thousands of tourists to many different Mexican beach resorts on the Pacific coast.
-Many Puerto Vallarta hotels now actively participate in turtle conservation programs, where sometimes even travellers and local boats are allowed to participate.
-Many leading Puerto Vallarta hotels including Marriott Resort and Spa, Holiday Inn & smaller hotels such as Hotel Rosita, in Puerto Vallarta, provide guests with a unique opportunity to participate in this once in-a-lifetime experience.
+Many Puerto Vallarta hotels now actively participate in turtle conservation programs, where sometimes even travelers and local boats are allowed to participate.
+Many leading Puerto Vallarta hotels including Marriott Resort and Spa, Holiday Inn & smaller hotels such as Hotel Rosita, in Puerto Vallarta, provide guests with a unique opportunity to participate in this once-in-a-lifetime experience.

 Leatherback Turtle (Dermochelys coriacea)

 While most marine turtles that return to Puerto Vallarta to do so at night time, hotel guests and tourists at many of the hundreds of Vallarta restaurants & bars that line the Malecon have been lucky enough to witness the meticulous performance of the mother turtle while she works tirelessly to bury her eggs in a nest that can take many hours to dig and then cover up.
 Eggs are then collected and recorded by local officials and then are taken to hatcheries, where they are monitored, protected and cared for until their release.